 Important — All application materials and official transcripts must be received by the College of Nursing Admissions Office by March 1 of the year the student plans to enter the BSN program.

 Accelerated Bachelor of Science in Nursing Program applicants are required to have obtained an undergraduate degree or higher.

 Applicants must complete 58 semester hours of general prerequisite education courses prior to admission.
 All general education prerequisites must be completed prior to the entry date each year and may be completed at any regionally accredited higher education institution.
-See Prerequisites page for more information.
+See the Prerequisites page for more information.